-However, even that will probably be too far for top picture quality – especially if you’re planning to stream 4K video.
+However, even that will probably be too far for the top picture quality – especially if you’re planning to stream 4K video.

-So while the only way to know for sure is to actually test your device, the splitter and your cables – I would generally suggest, if your other screen is more than 6-7 meters away, to get a higher-quality HDMI splitter and higher-quality HDMI cables, as that would help minimise the signal degradation.
+So while the only way to know for sure is to test your device, the splitter and your cables – I would generally suggest, if your other screen is more than 6-7 meters away, to get a higher-quality HDMI splitter and higher-quality HDMI cables, as that would help minimise the signal degradation.